 My counselling training began in 2005 when I was trained by the Samaritans to work on their telephone helpline.
 I have also worked as a Counsellor for a variety of different organisations – a national drug and alcohol service, a charity for families and a high school.

-I set up my private practice in 2014 and I am based at the Westoe Practice in South Shields, a Centre for Health and Wellbeing established in 1995.
+I set up my private practice in 2014 at the Westoe Practice in South Shields, a Centre for Health and Wellbeing established in 1995.
 I work with individuals who enquire about counselling directly, people who are referred by their employers and people who are referred by other organisations.
+I also see clients at a clinic in Newcastle upon Tyne.

 I provide employee counselling services for a number of organisations based in the North East.
-Part of my work with organisations involves working in-house as the Counsellor for an Occupational Health Company.
+Since 2015 part of my work with organisations involves working in-house as the Counsellor for an Occupational Health Company.
 I have worked with many people who were struggling with the stress and pressures of work and helped them to return to the workplace and remain in the workplace.

 Alongside my counselling work I have previously worked in Human Resources for seven years and I have a Masters Degree in Human Resources Management and Development (with Distinction).
 I understand the issues facing employees and the benefits of counselling for employees and the organisations they work in.